Discover Mexico : Sports and leisure

 Football, the great popular sport

 In Mexico, soccer is THE national sport.
 The dream of every Mexican child is to one day win the Football World Cup!
 In fact, every four years, most company employees interrupt their work to watch the matches of the national team, the Tricolor (or Tri).
 When this isn't possible, there's always someone to set up a screen in the office so you don't miss the show.
-Although they have never lifted the World Cup, Mexico can boast some excellent footballers, including Hugo Sánchez, Jorge Campos, Rafael Márquez, one of the few players in the world to have played in five World Cups (2002, 2006, 2010, 2014, 2018), Javier Hernández "Chicharito" and Giovani Dos Santos.
+Although Mexico has never lifted the World Cup, it can boast some excellent footballers, including Hugo Sánchez, Jorge Campos, Rafael Márquez, one of the few players in the world to have played in five World Cups (2002, 2006, 2010, 2014, 2018), Javier Hernández "Chicharito" and Giovani Dos Santos.
 The new generation, launched at the 2018 World Cup, looked promising despite being eliminated in the Round of 8 by Brazil (2-0 defeat).
 Unfortunately, they didn't even make it past the first round at the 2022 edition.

 Traditional sports, the real folklore